Unit 3 - Practice Quiz

 language Medium

-A. Lingua franca to a dialect
+A. Pidgin to a creole

 B. Standard language to a vernacular

-C. Language isolate to a language family
+D. Language isolate to a language family

 31 The Sahel region in Africa, where Arab and Berber cultural influences from the north meet the traditions of Niger-Congo speaking peoples from the south, is best understood as a: